JoyShaheb/totallymoney/README.md

 ## make it better

+* eslint
-* eslint, prettier, husky, lint-staged, pre-commit
+* ✅ prettier, husky, lint-staged, pre-commit
 * ✅ redux-perist
-* add react-toastify
+* ❓ add react-toastify
-* reset button for the form, and make it work
+* ✅ reset button for the form, and make it work
+* separate the backend from the frontend and make the api work
+* separate the ui and the logic for isLoading and isError